 PERMITS AND AUTHORIZATIONS

-A mausoleum, vault, monument or marker shall not be placed in the cemetery until a written authorization has been issued by Roselawn’s management and the lot owner’s agreement and guarantee have been filed with the superintendent.
+A mausoleum, vault, monument or marker shall not be placed in the cemetery until a written authorization has been issued by Roselawn’s management and the interment right owner’s agreement and guarantee have been filed with the superintendent.
 No markers, monuments, vaults, vases, or mausoleums may be placed on lots with balances due and owing.

 Plans and specifications of every design and all materials must be submitted and approved by Roselawn Cemetery management prior to installation.
 The installation of all markers, monuments, vaults, mausoleums and vases is subject to the supervision of the superintendent.